Seagram Building: The Grill and Pool

 The Grill and Pool (formerly the Four Seasons Restaurant) occupy two stories in the Seagram Building's "bustle", east of the lobby and main shaft.
-The upper story is just above the lobby, while the lower story is at ground level near 52nd and 53rd Streets.
+The upper story is just above the lobby, while the lower story is at ground level near 52nd and 53rd streets.
 When they opened as separate restaurants in 2017, the Grill served mid-20th-century cuisine while the Pool largely served seafood.
+Johnson was the main designer of these spaces.

 The Grill and Pool, named after the rooms of the same name in the former Four Seasons, contains similar design features to the lobby.
 It has travertine walls and floors, cement ceilings with gray-glass mosaic tiles, and bronze engaged piers.
 The original Four Seasons had five dining rooms, preserved in the modern-day Grill and Pool restaurant.
 The Pool is on the north side of the first floor; the Grill is on the south side.
 There are two dining areas on a balcony above the Grill, as well as a balcony above the Pool.
 A staircase leads down from the Grill Room to a separate entrance lobby and foyer on 52nd Street.

 The Grill and Pool are discrete 60 by 90 ft rooms.
 Both major rooms and their auxiliary spaces have 20 ft ceilings with gridded off-white aluminum panels and recessed lighting.
 The outer walls are glass curtain walls, containing metal curtains that ripple from air released by hidden ventilating ducts.
 Running north–south between them is a corridor, which is at the top of the stairs leading from the eastern lobby.
 A glass wall and bronze double doors separate the corridor from the main lobby.
 The corridor's north and south walls contain doors leading to vestibules outside either room.
 The Pool is centered around a 20 by 20 ft white marble pool.
 On the eastern side of the Pool, a staircase connects to a mezzanine on a podium slightly above the main floor.
 The Grill had a lounge in its northwest corner and a bar at its southwest corner.
 The two private dining rooms are on a balcony raised above the main Grill, accessed by separate staircases and separated from the main Grill by walnut paneled doors.
+Thick girders in both rooms' ceilings eliminated the need for columns in the center of each room.